webdriverio/webdriverio/docs/Assertion.md

 title: Assertion
 ---

 > __Note:__ This document is only valid for WebdriverIO > v6.x.
-If you run an older version of WebdriverIO please update your version or use a 3rd party assertion library like [Chai](https://www.chaijs.com/).
+If you run an older version of WebdriverIO, please install [`expect-webdriverio`](https://www.npmjs.com/package/expect-webdriverio) separately and set it up according to its documentation.

 The [WDIO testrunner](https://webdriver.io/docs/clioptions.html) comes with a built in assertion library that allows you to make powerful assertions on various aspects of the browser or elements within your (web) application.
 It extends [Jests Matchers](https://jestjs.io/docs/en/using-matchers) functionality with addtional, for e2e testing optimized, matchers, e.g.: